melezhik/outthentic-dsl/intro.md

 Original text is parsed line by line and every line is matched against check expression.

-If at least one line successfuly matches check succeeds, if none of lines does check fails.
+If at least one line successfuly matches then check succeeds, if none of lines matches check fails.

 This procedure is repeated for all check expressions in the list.

-There are tow type of check expressions:
+There are two type of check expressions:

 * plain text expressions

 * regular expressions patterns

-Let see a simple example:
+Let see a simple example of DSL code:

      # two checks here
      Hello # plain text expression
      regexp: My name is outthentic\W # regular expression

-This code verifies will this text input
+This code will successfuly verifies this text input:

     Hello
     My name is outthentic!